ericgulottyjr/ChainThought/README.md

 ### Managing Hugging Face Cache

 When running on the compute cluster, the Hugging Face cache directory is set to a local folder in your project directory (`.hf_cache`).
-This prevents issues with home directory storage limits.
+This prevents issues with home directory storage limits (typically 10GB for the home directory).

 To check or clean the cache: